Owner and Trainer Certified Behavior Consultant Fun facts: great parallel parker and enjoys adult coloring books

 I decided to leave the world of literary academia to pursue dog training in 2009.
 Up until then I had informally trained Charlie to do a myriad of tricks and cute behaviors, and had worked at a kennel and with shelter dogs for years, but had no formal behavior training.
 I shadowed other trainers, and learned all I could in the following years.
 I dedicated myself to working with Charlie and his separation anxiety, and am happy to say that he began his recovery in 2010.

 In 2011 I graduated with distinction from the Karen Pryor Academy and am very proudly a Certified Training Partner.
 I am currently enrolled in the Animal Behavior and Conservation Master's Program at Hunter College.
 I volunteer my services to several rescue groups, as well as low income families in NYC through the Pet Help Partners program through The Humane Society of the United States.
 In 2016 I began volunteer training with the Rikers Rovers program on Rikers Island, and ended up working there for over a year.
+In 2018 I began working with NYC Animal Care and Control to run community dog training classes that are free to the public in the Bronx, through their Community Pets Program.
+I also offer support to families looking for training options to avoid giving up their dog, and to families adopting dogs with special behavior needs from the shelter to ensure they handle the transition to family life as well as possible.
 I am constantly reading new dog training and behavior books, watching webinars, taking part in online behavior forums, and attending seminars.
 I have attended several Clicker Expos - if you've never been to a Clicker Expo, I highly recommend it!
+I recently also took on a mentee - he's brilliant with the dogs and learning all about the business.
+You may see him from time to time, tagging along during a session, handling one of my dogs during a reactive dog session, or acting as a decoy himself for dogs who need to make more human friends.